RGBeter/Neptune/README.md

 donor hardware have any of these parts it would seem wise to transfer them to the new board regardless of the original region/revision.

-For early 32X VA0 main boards, pay particular attention to `D699`.
+For later 32X VA0 main boards, pay particular attention to `D699`.
 If your donor 32X has a THT diode for `/VRES` on the main board you will need to install this or an SMD equivalent at this location.
 The footprint is however bridged, as on other revisions there is no diode and this is simply a direct connection.
 If installing the diode you will therefore need to cut the trace between the pads.
-The accompanying capacitor may be installed at location `C594`.
+The accompanying capacitor may be installed at location `C695`.

 All SMD passives on the board have 0805 or larger footprints for easier soldering.
 Inductor footprints are 1210 but you can of course use narrower such as 1206.